-First Project: Art, Social Space and Public Discourse in Iran
+First Symposium: Art, Social Space and Public Discourse in Iran

-This first series in this initiative, Art, Social Space and Public Discourse in Iran was envisioned and directed by artist Ala Ebtekar and presented a three-day symposium in November including talks, panels, newly issued art projects, and lecture performances.
+This first series in this initiative, Art, Social Space and Public Discourse in Iran was envisioned and directed by artist Ala Ebtekar.
+The three-day symposium in November 2016 included talks, panels, newly issued art projects, and lecture performances.
 The opening ceremony took place at the Asian Art Museum in San Francisco on November 3rd with a live-stream from Tomorrow, a traditional coffeehouse in Tehran, Iran.
 The symposium site shifted to Stanford University on November 4th and 5th continuing the momentum with a series of talks, panels, and additional performances.
 Simultaneously during the main symposia, auxiliary events and commissioned public artworks took place across the Stanford campus and the Bay Area.